passcod/splash/README.md

 As such, I believe it is much more approachable than the C++ or FORTRAN versions and that one may not need to refer back to the memos describing the algorithm.

-While this tool and library is licensed, its Longley-Rice implementation and associated documentation is released in the Public Domain.
+While this tool and library is copyrighted, its Longley-Rice implementation subproject, including the associated documentation, in the [itm](./itm) subfolder, is released in the Public Domain.

 [Longley-Rice]: https://en.wikipedia.org/wiki/Longley%E2%80%93Rice_model
 [an implementation]: https://docs.rs/splash/*/splash/itm/index.html